gfw-api/gfw-forms-api/README.md

 age: 0-18
 specific-age: 32
 photo: upload_file

+Notes: These templates appear to all users.
+Required fields:
+- language
+- userPosition (comma separated lat lng [1,1])
+- clickedPosition (comma separated lat lng [1,1])
+- createdAt
+- Any questions for the template that have the value required as true

 PATCH: /reports/:id/answer/:id -> Update the answer with the same id.
 Check if the answer is owned by the logged user
 DELETE: /reports/:id/answer/:id -> Delete the answer with the same id.
 Check if the answer is owned by the logged user